creode/jigsaw-tech-test/README.md

  - How you approach the task.
  - How you structure your code.
  - How responsive your code is (does it work across Mobile, Table and Desktop).
+ - How accessible your code is (does it work with a screen reader, is it keyboard navigable etc).

 ## Deliverables